MicrosoftDocs/power-platform/power-virtual-agents/analytics-overview.md

 Power Virtual Agents has a comprehensive set of analytics that show you the key performance indicators for your bot.

 > [!NOTE]
-> Sessions transcripts are unavailable for download on the Power Virtual Agents app in Teams.
-To review and export session information, you'll need to sign up for the [Power Virtual Agents web app](requirements-licensing-subscriptions.md).
+> Conversation transcripts in Dataverse are unavailable for download on the Power Virtual Agents app in Teams.
+To review and export transcripts in Dataverse, you'll need to sign up for the [Power Virtual Agents web app](requirements-licensing-subscriptions.md).
+Session chat transcripts can be downloaded via the Power Virtual Agents app.
+For more details, refer to [Download bot session transcripts](analytics-sessions.md#download-bot-session-transcripts).

 Multiple charts show you trends and usage for your bot's topics.
 These charts use AI to highlight the topics that have the greatest impact on your bot's performance.